 Program: B.S.N., Nursing

-The Accelerated B.S.N.
-Option is on hiatus.
-Beginning in Spring 2019, the Accelerated B.S.N.
-Option will be administered through CSUN’s Tseng College.
+Beginning in Spring 2019, the Accelerated B.S.N. option will be administered through CSUN’s Tseng College.

 This option for earning the B.S.N. is designed for second-degree students who hold a minimum of a B.A. or B.S. degree in any field and who have completed necessary prerequisite courses and admission requirements.
 The program of study is intense, and nursing courses required for licensure are completed within four semesters.
 This B.S.N. option builds on previous learning and provides specific clinical education that prepares nursing professionals who can practice in a wide variety of settings.
 The B.S.N. framework emphasizes the practice of professional nursing, including assessment, promotion, maintenance, restoration and evaluation of the health of individuals, families, groups, communities and populations.
 Nursing courses include classroom instruction and clinical laboratories in patient-care settings.